jassu-dev/AgroPulse/README.md

-# AgriPulse AI
+# AgroPulse AI

-> **AgriPulse** is an intelligent, Goal-Based Rational Agent designed to maximize a farmer's net profit.
-It continuously simulates a stochastic agricultural environment—balancing crop yield predictions, market risks, pest logic, and intelligent transportation routing into a single terminal application.
+> **AgroPulse** is an intelligent, Goal-Based Rational Agent designed to maximize a farmer's net profit.
+It continuously simulates a stochastic Agrocultural environment—balancing crop yield predictions, market risks, pest logic, and intelligent transportation routing into a single terminal application.

-This project was engineered to synthesize the five foundational modules of Artificial Intelligence into one cohesive application for agricultural optimization.
+This project was engineered to synthesize the five foundational modules of Artificial Intelligence into one cohesive application for Agrocultural optimization.

 ---